Fatilitan/website-re-design/README.md

-Website re-design
-Designed and rebuilt with html sass and javascript
+Designed and built with html sass and javascript